[Analysis] Why the EU anti-money laundering list is so short

 The fact EU states gave themselves an automatic pass from the blacklist was also telling, the experts said.

-Austria, Cyprus, Estonia, Germany, Latvia, Lithuania, Luxembourg, the Netherlands, and Malta also had banking sectors known for money-laundering fiascos.
+Austria, Cyprus, Estonia, Germany, Latvia, Lithuania, Luxembourg, the Netherlands, and Malta also had banking sectors known for money laundering.

-"Cyprus and the Baltic states were the main transit countries in most Russian money laundering," Browder said, after following a thread of €200m of embezzled Russian funds via various jurisdictions, which led to the €200bn Dankse Bank affair in 2018 - the biggest money-laundering scandal in EU history.
+"Cyprus and the Baltic states were the main transit countries in most Russian money laundering," Browder said, after following a thread of €200m of embezzled Russian funds via various jurisdictions, which led to the €200bn Danske Bank affair in 2018 - the biggest money-laundering scandal in EU history.

 One reason why the EU or FATF lists were "weak", was because they lacked ambition, Koutouzis, the former FATF inspector, said.